dayour/Durable-Copilot-Studio/samples/durable-functions/dotnet/OrderProcessor/README.md

     UpdateInventory - [activityTrigger]
     ```
 1. Navigate to the `OrderProcessingOrchestration_HttpStart` URL to start an order processing orchestration instance.
 Use the durable task scheduler dashboard to check orchestration details.

+## Identity-based authentication
+The durable task scheduler supports identity-based authentication only.
+This sample sets up the authentication through specifications in bicep files.
+If you're configuring identity-based access yourself, refer to [documentation on Microsoft Learn](https://learn.microsoft.com/azure/azure-functions/durable/durable-task-scheduler/develop-with-durable-task-scheduler?tabs=function-app-integrated-creation&pivots=az-cli#configure-identity-based-authentication-for-app-to-access-durable-task-scheduler).

 ## Access dashboard after deployment
 You can access the dashboard by going to **https://dashboard.durabletask.io/** and registering a task hub endpoint or by following steps below to get the dashboard URL on Azure portal.